andrewjamesford/andrewford-co-nz-11ty/content/articles/custom-components-mui/index.md

 And under the stories directory we're going to remove the unused file here for the header and the page.

+## Custom Button Component

-So now we're going to open the button component file and we're going to clear out the stuff we don't need.
+So now we're going to open the button component file (`Button.tsx`) and we're going to clear out the stuff we don't need.

 Now because we're using the material ui button we actually want to create a new vision of it to customize it.